Rwkeith/rwkeith.github.io/_posts/2021-12-01-System-thread-detection.md

 ---
 ### Overview

 Various anti-cheat vendors use several methods to detect cheats and prevent programs from modifying or tampering with the game process.
 This series will cover known heuristic methods being used today.
-Keep in mind  our topic is in context with windows internals.
+Our topic will be in context with windows internals.
 Today this post is on thread detection executing in Kernel.
 Lets dive in!

 ### About Threads